Wenchao-M/SafeTriage-Supplementary/README.md

-# SafeScreen-Supplymentary
+# SafeTriage-Supplementary

-This repository contains supplementary materials for the paper "SafeScreen: Facial Video De-identification for Privacy-Preserving Stroke Screening."
+This repository contains supplementary materials for the paper "SafeTriage: Facial Video De-identification for Privacy-Preserving Stroke Triage"

 We provide four generated videos: Two for stroke patients (Stroke_1 and Stroke_2).
 Two for non-stroke patients (Non_Stroke_1 and Non_Stroke_2).